 Both simple and surgical extractions involve the use of local anesthetic to numb the area and eliminate pain.
 Because surgical extractions are more complex, we may also recommend some sedation.
 Sedation is one of the best ways to reduce fears or anxieties associated with dental procedures.

 After Your Tooth Extraction

 The healing period following your extraction should be simple and straightforward.
+Proper periodontal care is needed to prevent periodontal disease.
 Any pain, discomfort, and swelling can usually be managed with over-the-counter medication like Advil.
 If these symptoms persist or worsen in the days or weeks following your extractions, please be sure to give us a call.

 These days, many extractions also involve a bone graft.
 A bone graft will prevent deterioration in the jaw, ensuring you qualify for restorations like dental implants.
 Other restorations we may recommend include dental bridges or removable dentures.
 Your tooth replacement is designed to restore the structure and appearance of your smile!